 Final essays should be typed (double-spaced, 12 pt. font) and will be turned in separately from the rest of the summer assignment on the first day of school.

-Characteristics at Characteristics at

-beginning of Time Note type of change (sudden, gradual, developmental) end of Time Period
+Characteristics at beginning of Time Period Characteristics at end of Time Period

-Period

-1

 1.

 2.

 3.

 Significant Continuities

 1.

-2

 2.

 3.

-Reasons WHY

-Changes & Continuities 1.
+Reasons WHY Changes & Continuities 1.

 Occurred 2.

-Γ ́

 3.